 The intent of the Letter of Inquiry (LOI) is to introduce us to your programming or services and to explain how a Small Gift from the Foundation Trust will meaningfully impact your ability to perform--either to support current programming or carry out a special project of importance to this work.
-The LOI is the competitive portion of the Foundation Trust funding application process.
+The LOI is the only competitive portion of the Foundation Trust funding application process.

 - Degree of alignment with FT priority funding areas